ttaubert/octoblog/source/_posts/2015-05-17-osgp-oma-digest.markdown

 to confirm our attack is working.
 Let us take a high-level look at how OMA message authentication codes (MACs) are computed:

-{% img /images/oma-overview.png Overview %}
+{% img /images/oma-overview.png 500 OMA digest overview %}

 The digest can handle inputs of any length and processes them in 144-byte blocks.
 The state is initialized to zero and then together with the key passed